wesselb/gabriel-convcnp/README.md

 * `--alpha` controls the weight (value between `0` and `1`) assigned to the classification loss.
 By default, it is `0.5`.

 *
-    The data is generated from a sample of a GP on `[-2, 2]` with inputs uniformly sampled from this interval.
+    The data is generated from a sample of a GP with an EQ kernel with length scale `0.25` on `[-2, 2]` with inputs uniformly sampled from this interval.

 *
     The context set size is a random number between 3 and 50 and the target set size is always 50.